 The Venetian Casino is awesome for poker players, it’s huge and really popular; it’s a fantastic casino for all pockets offering a variety of games with lots of modern slot machines as well; it’s important, in our opinion, to keep the most popular games (and offer many slot machines with the same popular games) but it’s also important to offer modern, fancy games too, so that the frequent visitor can be mesmerized each time!

 Mirage.
-Definitely a favorite of ours; they offer a large variety of machines and games and the casino itself is very large, set in a fun and pleasant atmosphere.
+Definitely a fun place though at times it’s so crowded that you may not find your chosen machine available nor will you be able to ‘breathe’ fresh air easily.
+At the Mirage casino you will find a good variety of machines and games and the casino itself is very large, set in a fun and pleasant atmosphere.
 I particularly love Mirage casino marketing: they seem to be more generous than any other casino on the Strip (they give you more ‘comps’ for your play), especially if you stay at their hotel.
 We always, always get our stay and our buffet visits comped the day after a night of gambling here, or at check out.

 MGM Grand.
 It used to be awful but these days it’s been modernized significantly; here you can now find a large variety of modern slot machines as well as the more ‘traditional’ ones.
 We have been winning often here (that does not mean you will, unfortunately).
 You will also enjoy a large variety of guests, from young to seniors, which is always nice.
 The casino is not overly filled with smoke which means that the ventilation system works well, unlike some other Vegas casinos.
 The only problem with this casino is that it’s huge and scattered over several large areas.

 Cosmopolitan.
-Elegant, beautiful, modern, fresh and ‘full of oxygen’ just like Aria, only… We actually win more here!
+Although not huge, it’s regarded as one of the best casinos in Vegas: elegant, beautiful, modern, fresh and ‘full of oxygen’ just like Aria, only… We actually win more here, and consistently!
 I find their customer service impeccable too.
-Maybe it’s a temporary wild card (the ‘generousity’ of the casino’), trying to attract loyal customers.
+Maybe it’s a temporary wild card (the ‘generosity’ of the casino’), trying to attract loyal customers.
 It may be worth your while asking casino marketing what their policies are for rewarding play when you go (since these are at times subjective and changeable): during our latest visits I found them relatively generous, though not as much as Mirage.

-The locals love some downtown casinos such as Main Street Station (which needs to be seen anyway because it’s simply amazing, like a museum, a piece of history to be visited at all costs) or the beautiful and modern Silverton casino and the large, beautiful and modern M Resort Casino (both more challenging to get to if you don’t have a car), or the Gold Coast and The Orleans (easier to get to thanks to their frequent free shuttles to and from mid Strip).
-These days downtown Vegas casinos allegedly offer better chances to win or at least to lose less money over time; one of the favorites seem to be El Cortez and Plaza (the latter has much more modern slot machines); El Cortez just does not offer enough modern slot machines; whilst Plaza is totally renewed, with a offers better than average money played vs rewards ratio (= what you get for your money in terms of ‘comps’, namely things/services for free).
-Wherever you get easy comps, you have to ask yourself: do I want to be comped here?
+Alternative Casinos: some locals love a few of the downtown or off-Strip casinos such as Main Street Station (which needs to be seen anyway because it’s simply amazing, like a museum, a piece of history to be visited at all costs) or the beautiful and modern Silverton casino and the large, beautiful and modern M Resort Casino (both more challenging to get to if you don’t have a car), or the Gold Coast (easier to get to thanks to their frequent free shuttles to and from the Strip though we think its payouts seem to be getting smaller and smaller with a couple of exceptions).
+The idea that downtown casinos allegedly offer better chances to win or at least to lose less money over time is,we think, a bit of a myth.
+Moreover, even if you decided to play at some allegedly ‘looser casinos’ or wherever you get easy comps, you have to ask yourself: do I want to be comped here?
 To find out more, read our page titled ‘how to get comped in Vegas‘.

-Aria has a beautiful casino, really modern and airy, but we keep on loosing money here (not much, but it’s unusual for us) every time we visit; every bonus, every re-trigger (etc) seem to pay very little, certainly compared to other casinos; the same may be said for Mandalay Bay, where some slot machines seem to pay really well consistently, especially those strategically placed (see further down for link to explanation of this), but the most modern games seem to be geared towards ‘taking your money’, we found.
-Mandalay Bay is a large casino but late at night they have had some ridiculously noisy bands there, trying to appeal to the youth; maybe that contributed to our lack of concentration!
+Aria is considered by some one of the best casinos in Vegas; it’s certainly beautiful, really modern and airy, but some of us keep on loosing money here (not much but it seems to be a constant) every time we visit; every bonus, every re-trigger (etc) seem to pay very little, certainly compared to other casinos; at the same time, it seems to offer nice jackpot wins albeit rarely; it’s possible that its wins are better at the table, or that it favors long stretches of no wins with rare higher wins.
+The same may be said for Mandalay Bay, where some slot machines seem to pay really well consistently, especially those strategically placed (see further down for link to explanation of this), but the most modern games seem to be geared towards ‘taking your money’, we found.
+Mandalay Bay is a large casino but ate at night they at times have some ridiculously noisy bands there, trying to appeal to the youth; maybe that contributed to our lack of concentration!